imandolatkia/Android-Animated-Theme-Manager/README.md

     ...
 }

-// to get the start theme
+// to save the theme for the next time, save it in onDestroy() (exp: in pref or DB) and return it here.
-override fun getStartTheme(): AppTheme {
+// it just used for the first time (first activity). override fun getStartTheme(): AppTheme {
     return LightTheme()
 }